The Only One He Ever Feared: Fear as a Driving Force in the Plot of “Harry Potter”

-Abstract: What if every decision, every main idea, every theme in the story of Harry Potter was driven by one emotion that is felt by everybody on the planet: fear.
+Abstract: What if every decision, every main idea, and every theme in the story of Harry Potter was driven by one emotion that is felt by everybody on the planet?
 Fear changes everything.
 It warps minds, inspires bravery, sparks violence, and in this case changes plot lines.

 So how can the epic battles fought in Harry Potter be compared to everyone’s own internal conflict between being ruled by fear or living their life?
 In this editorial, I address all of these issues and also how fear shapes both Harry and Voldemort into the characters that they are.
 (One of which results in success, the other… well, we know how You-Know-Who turned out.)